Eggeling-Lab-Microscope-Software/TRAIT2D/README.md

-# iSCAT_analysis
+# TRAIT-2D

 * data_processing.py - detection and tracking of a movie specified inside the script
 * gui_iscat.py - GUI with code for tracking inside
 * gui_simulator.py - GUI with code for a simulator (in development)
-* iscat_lib - classes and functions for detection and tracking
+* trait2d - classes and functions for detection and tracking

 ## Dependencies
 * [Anaconda 3](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)